Equal Employment Opportunity Law Internship

 5 CREDIT HOURS or 12 CREDIT HOURS

 Watch video for details about this program.

-• 200 hours for 5 credits per semester or 480 hours for 12 credits in Washington, D.C. placement.
+• 200 hours for 5 credits per semester in the Tampa Office or 480 hours for 12 credits in Washington, D.C. placement.

 • Successful completion of all first-year required courses;

 • Submit a completed application by the appropriate deadline (for more information, see www.law.stetson.edu/clinics).